-The Powerme Electric Pencil Sharpener is the best pencil sharpener for all-round use.
-Light and compact, it’s perfectly portable, and runs on four AA batteries so you don’t need to worry about finding a wall socket.
-Its heavy duty, rotating spiral drill takes only three seconds to sharpen a pencil and gives a perfect tip, reliably and consistently.
-And there’s an auto-jam release system, so if your pencil gets stuck, just push down on it and it will be released.
+Our pick as the best pencil sharpener overall is light and compact.
+It’s portable, running on four AA batteries, and its heavy-duty rotating spiral drill takes only three seconds to sharpen to a perfect tip, reliably and consistently.
+There’s an auto-jam release system, so if your pencil gets stuck, just push down and it will be released.

-While the utilitarian look and ‘OfficeGoods’ logo might not suggest it, this is actually the best pencil sharpener for artists, because it’s just so darned flexible.
-It sharpens a pencil in 10-15 seconds, and works well on regular pencils, coloured pencils, charcoal pencils and pastel pencils.
-Plus you can choose from blunt, medium, or sharp settings, to give you the perfect level of sharpness.
+The utilitarian look and logo might not suggest it, but this is the best pencil sharpener for artists in our book.
+It’s so flexible.
+It sharpens in 10-15 seconds and works well on regular, coloured, charcoal and pastel pencils.
+It has blunt, medium and sharp settings for the perfect level of sharpness.
 It can be powered by four AA batteries, AC adapter or USB.

 The best manual pencil sharpeners

-This small but perfectly formed pencil sharpener features two holes for different pencils.
-One fits standard pencils up to 8.2mm, with a sharpening angle of 23° for clear and accurate lines.
-The other fits thick standard and coloured pencils up to 10.2mm, with a sharpening angle of 30° for broad, soft strokes.
-It also has a nice hinged cover to stop any shavings from spilling out of the holes.
-And at just 2.3 inches high, it’s super-portable.
+This small but perfectly formed pencil sharpener has two holes: one for pencils up to 8.2mm, with a sharpening angle of 23 degrees for clear, accurate lines.
+The other for standard and coloured pencils up to 10.2mm, with a 30-degree angle for broad, soft strokes.
+It has a nice hinged cover to stop shavings spilling out.

-The Faber-Castell F582800 Double Hole Sharpener is very cheap, but still does a great job of sharpening pencils thanks to its quality titanium-coated blades.
-It features two holes: one for standard pencils, which cuts a 21-degree angle, and another for jumbo ones, which cuts at 24 degrees.
-It works well with both graphite and coloured pencils.
+Our choice as the best pencil sharpener for value still does a great job of sharpening pencils thanks to its quality titanium-coated blades.
+It features two holes: one for standard pencils, cutting a 21-degree angle, and another for jumbo ones, cutting at 24 degrees.
+We found it works well with both graphite and coloured pencils.